 The Archaeological Heritage of Lenggong Valley was added to UNESCO’s list of World Heritage Sites on 30th June 2012.

 This is Malaysia’s 4th world heritage site.
-The other are:
+The others are:

-I’ve never been great fan of bones so Perak Man does not have a great deal of appeal to me.
+I’ve never been a big fan of bones so Perak Man does not have a great deal of appeal to me.

 Although the skeleton is the oldest found in Peninsular Malaysia, it is not actually that old, archaeologically speaking. ’Java Man’ for example is reckoned to be 300,000 years old.